talal/ilm/lib.typ

   // The contents for the preface page.
 This will be displayed after the cover page.
   // Can be omitted if you don't have one.
   preface: none,

-  // The paper size to use.
-  paper-size: "a4",

   // The result of a call to the `bibliography` function or `none`.
   bibliography: none,